Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Theoretical framework

 with $\hat M_0=\hat M_0(s)$, $\aav{M_0}=\aav{M_0}(s)$, etc. The quantities $s_0$ and $\kappa=\kappa(s)$ stand for

 and the averages are defined by

-The complications occurring with elastic unitarity in the decay into three pions concern the specification of these averages.
+with $I=0,1,2$ and $n=0,1,\ldots$ The complications occurring with elastic unitarity in the decay into three pions concern the specification of these averages.
 They arise because the $\eta$ is an unstable particle.

 We use the standard method proposed in the pioneering papers on the subject and define the angular averages by means of analytic continuation in the square of the mass of the $\eta$.
 Reserving the symbol $M_\eta$ for the physical value of the mass, we denote the corresponding complex variable by $M$.
 Starting with a real value of $M^2$ below $9M_\pi^2$, where the $\eta$ is stable, the physical mass is approached with $M^2=M_\eta^2+i\delta$, where $\delta$ is positive and tends to zero.
-For $M^2<9M_\pi^2$, the integral over $z$ in~\eqref{eq:angularAverage} runs over values that are in the analyticity domain of the integrand, so that the integral is meaningful as it stands.
+For $\Re M^2<9M_\pi^2$, the integral over $z$ in~\eqref{eq:angularAverage} runs over values that are in the analyticity domain of the integrand, so that the integral is meaningful as it stands.
 Since the integrand is an analytic function of $z$, the path of integration can be deformed without changing the value of the integral, as long as the path stays within the domain of analyticity.
-Indeed, if $M^2$ is increased above $9M_\pi^2$, such a deformation is necessary to avoid the singularities of the integrand.
-The matter is discussed in some detail in Appendix~\ref{sec:Angular averages}.
+Indeed, if $\Re M^2$ is increased above $9M_\pi^2$, such a deformation is necessary to avoid the singularities of the integrand.
+The matter is discussed in some detail in~Appendix~\ref{sec:Angular averages}.

 Gasser and Rusetsky \cite{Gasser+2018} very recently found a more efficient method for the solution of the integral equations.
 Their approach relies on a formulation of these equations for complex values of the Mandelstam variables and avoids the numerical problems altogether, which are encountered in the method we are using to evaluate the angular averages and are described in Appendix~\ref{sec:Angular averages}.
-They kindly made their numerical results available to us.
-In the vicinity of the critical points, these are significantly more accurate than those obtained with our numerical procedure, while away from these points, their results offer a very welcome check on our numerics.
+They kindly made their numerical results for the fundamental solutions available to us prior to publication -- see the ancillary files in \cite{Gasser+2018}.
+In the vicinity of the critical points, their solutions are significantly more accurate than those obtained with our numerical procedure, while away from these points, their results offer a very welcome check.
 The numerical results given in the present paper are based on their fundamental solutions -- some of our numerical results differ from those quoted in the letter version \cite{Colangelo:2016jmc}, but in all cases, the difference amounts to a small fraction of the quoted error.

 Analytic continuation in the mass of the $\eta$ fully specifies the elastic unitarity approximation used in the present work.
 As mentioned in Sec.~\ref{sec:Branch cuts}, the approximation~\eqref{eq:RT}, which represents the amplitude in terms of three functions of a single variable, is valid in \chpt, up to and including NNLO.
 This statement holds within the effective theory based on SU(3)$\times$SU(3), i.e.~includes loops involving kaons or $\eta$-mesons.
 Our treatment of elastic unitarity, however, only accounts for the discontinuities generated by elastic collisions among the pions and does not include intermediate states containing heavy members of the Nambu-Goldstone octet.